j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 	- more naturally, we might want to just give every consumer $$i$$ an equal share of the total budget
 		- in this case, we wouldn't want to normalize revenue by $$1/(I+J)^2$$ because that would be... uniformly 0 as the graph gets large
 		- it turns out this is also not testable
-	- consider this example (very similar to previous example):
+	- consider this example (similar to previous example):
 		- $$1/3$$ of the consumers only like a single item, and that item is type-0
 		- now, for every consumers in this $$1/3$$, add a single edge to some item of type-1
 		- this only entails adding $$O(I)$$ edges, which gets small as the market gets big